-The following definitions apply to either Form 11-C or Form 730.
+The following definitions apply to Form 11-C and Form 730.

 Principal.
 A principal is a person who is in the business of accepting wagers for his or her own account.
-This is the person who is at risk for the profit or loss depending on the outcome of the event or contest for which the wager was accepted.
+This is the person who makes profit or risks loss depending on the outcome of the event or contest for which the wager is accepted.